boosterconf/boosterweb/README.md

 ## Adding conference partners

-To add conference partners, add the logo under `content/partners/logos` and metadata about the parter under `content/partners/index.md`.
+To add conference partners, add the logo under `content/partners/logos` and metadata about the partner under `content/partners/index.md`.
 If only the logo is added the partner will still appear in the footer but with incorrect linking.